RobertoPorpora/plantuml-wrapper/README.md

 # PlantUML Wrapper

-A simple wrapper script to customize the usage of PlantUML.
+A simple wrapper to customize the usage of PlantUML.
 - Exports PlantUML diagrams in **SVG format**.
 - Ensures **UTF-8** encoding during diagram generation.